nathanb/sandbox-ts-monorepo/README.md

 ## TSC setup

-Tyepscript has its own type of monorepo dependency management through the use of `references`.
+Typescript has its own type of monorepo dependency management through the use of `references`.
 This allows you to define a dependency tree for each project.
 And with
 `composite` and `incremental` set to `true`, it improves build performance by only building what changes in the tree.
 I like to think of it as top/down (entrypoint app referencing down to dependencies), and I treat each workspace as a "project".

 ### Root tsconfig